20181867/Continual-Learning-with-Hypermodels/README.txt

 For questions regarding the research tool:

-contact me at yvarrooijackers@gmail.com

 See the report "Continual Learning with Hypernetworks".
-If there are still questions, contact y.rooijackers@student.tue.nl
+If there are still questions, contact yvarrooijackers@gmail.com.